f5vmr/SVXLink-Dash-V2/README.md

 <p>You will see no changes take place until you select the 'Power' menu and restart svxlink.
 You do not need a reboot.</p>

 <p>On the DTMF menu you will see a dtmf Keypad arrangement.
 This needs more work and editing of that page.
 Whatch for further development.</p>
 <p>Below the footer menu you will see a dtmf control facility.
-The D buttons are not yet programmed, and will need to correspond with the Macros in svxlink.conf so you will need to self-edit the dtmf.php file in your dashboard configuration and the macros in svxlink.conf.</p>
+The D buttons are not yet programmed, and will need to correspond with the Macros in svxreflector.conf so you will need to self-edit the dtmf.php file in your dashboard configuration and the macros in svxreflector.conf.</p>
 <p>I will eventually examine the possibility of making this editable from the dashboardin the future.</p>